ancientpathsio/ancientpaths/docs/guidebook.md

 :::note Definition

-**Guardian**: A brother who has walked the Ancient Paths and is faithful to helping others on the path to sexual purity in Christ.
+**Guardian**: A _Guardian_ is a brother who has walked the Ancient Paths and is faithful to helping others on the path to sexual purity in Christ.
 For more information, see the Appendix or reach out to an Admin.

 :::